Jan's Top Ten List of Books on Human-Computer Interaction

 Alan Cooper, The Inmates Are Running the Asylum: Why High Tech Products Drive Us Crazy and How to Restore the Sanity, Sams, 2004Another Cooper book.
 This one is older, but it is still an excellent read for both software developers and managers to understand why interface design is so crucial, and why programmers aren't good at it (but still try).
 Because it talks about fundamental differences in the psychology of programmers versus interaction designers, it doesn't go out of date as quickly as more technical titles.
 I love his definition of "homo logicus".
 This stuff isn't covered in his newer book, so both make an excellent combo, starting with this one to understand the problem before moving on to About Face to read about the solution.

 Bill Moggridge, Designing Interactions, MIT Press, 2008.
 A truly beautiful "coffee-table style" book on interaction design, also covering product and industrial design of digital technology (Moggridge is a founder of IDEO).
 Perfect for those interested in the history of HCI.
-It has wonderful short essays about seminal digial product designs, from Engelbart's mouse, to the Mac and Palm, to Google and other internet services, as well as articles on digital product design theory.
+It has wonderful short essays about seminal digital product designs, from Engelbart's mouse to the Mac and Palm, to Google and other internet services, as well as articles on digital product design theory.
 My own Sweet Spots and Baroque Technology article was based on one of the theory articles.
-Special treat: video interviews and chapters are available for free, on a weekly rotation, at designinginteractions.com.
+Special treat: video interviews and chapters are available for free, on a weekly rotation, at designinginteractions.com (since the original website is no longer live, this link points to a snapshot on the Internet Archive).

-Jennifer Preece, Yvonne Rogers, and Helen Sharp (the author order changes with each edition): Interaction Design: Beyond Human-Computer Interaction (5th Edition), Wiley, 2019.
-This title focuses more on the process of designing good user interfaces, and is less technical, but excellent and very up-to-date in the area it addresses.
+Yvonne Rogers, Helen Sharp, and Jennifer Preece (the author order changes with each edition): Interaction Design: Beyond Human-Computer Interaction (6th Edition), Wiley, 2023.
+This title focuses more on the process of designing good user interfaces and is less technical, but excellent and very up-to-date in the area it addresses.
 The companion website has slides, case studies, and other materials.

 So that's my current top 10 list.
 When I come across an outstanding new title, I tend to kick off another one that I consider the least crucial if missed.
 I figure it's more important to restrict myself to those books I think are really outstanding than bother you with additional titles that don't really have that special something.
 Or, as Nietzsche put it: